countpauper/countpauper/Angel/Design/Language Design.md

 The default unit of interaction is a statement with a knowledge set.
 This can be a new predicate, which is added to the knowledge or a query if it is postfixed with a question mark instead of a condition.
 This is an interactive/command line only pre-parse.
 This results in the output of the query with the hypothesis of variable instantiations.
-The knowledge starts by default with some built in functions, the most essential of which is import(), which will parse the source code in the filename string fn and add all predicates in it to the root knowledge (as a side effect?).
+The knowledge starts by default with some built in functions, the most essential of which is parse(), which will parse the source code in the string and add all predicates in it to the root knowledge as a side effect.

 ## Console
 The default application for these interactions is a python console like app where standard input is read and when enter is pressed